03 Apr The Triangle Tragedy: What is the Heroin Triangle in Georgia?

 Substance abuse education is also essential, for both students and parents.
 Understanding addiction and the consequences of drug or alcohol abuse create a healthy fear that should at the very least pose as some obstacle against the curious drug first timers.

 If you or someone you know struggles with heroin or opioid addiction, immediately seek medical assistance.
 Do not wait until an overdose or a hospital trip to research or enroll in an inpatient or outpatient detox center.
 Many people avoid seeking heroin detox and addiction treatment until they reach an absolute breaking point or it is too late altogether.
 The Triangle Tragedy is representative of a national conversation that needs to be had about the dangers of opioid addiction.
 While measures have been put forth to battle this crisis, the exponentially rising death rates illustrate that more needs to be done.
+If you or a loved one lives in the Georgia Drug Triangle and is struggling with substance abuse or drug addiction, please reach out and seek treatment to get your life back on track.
+We are here to help.

 “What Is “The Triangle”?”
 USA Today.
 27 Feb.
 2016.
 7 Mar.
 2019. https://eu.usatoday.com/story/news/2016/02/25/what-triangle/80775882/